JosueTenorio99/cf-automation-airlines-api-auth-tests/README.md

 ## File Organization

+- `/postman/api-airlines.postman_collection.json`:
+  Complete **Postman collection** for this project.
+  You can import this file into Postman to easily replicate all requests (including signup, login, user, airport, flight, booking, and payment endpoints) and validate or expand the test scenarios described in this repo.
 - [Google Sheets - Airlines API Test Cases (public)](https://docs.google.com/spreadsheets/d/1N8kPVLFH3IINNayiLmtJQllj9gmc0mOD/edit?usp=sharing&ouid=103821588095645487144&rtpof=true&sd=true): For easy review and sharing
+- `airlines_api_test_cases.xlsx`: Backup of all manual test cases (included in this repo)
 - `/github/issues`: All critical bugs were reported and tracked as GitHub Issues in this repository

 ---